snir1551/Ex2_OOP/README.md

 <a name="ex"></a>
 ## 4. Ex2
-This class is the main class in the second part, which its main method the game starts.
+This class is the main class , which its main method the game starts.

 <a name="Client"></a>
 ## 5. Client
-This class represents a
+This class represents the management and the logic of the game

 <a name="gfr"></a>